University Catalog

 Study of literature for children and young adults which reflects the experiences representing cultural, ethnic, geographic, linguistic, gender, ability, and other dimensions of diversity.
 Consideration of selection guidelines, evaluation of literary quality as well as cultural authenticity and teaching applications, including adaptations for culturally and linguistically diverse populations.

 LIST 5361.
-DIVERSITY, EQUITY, AND INCLUSION IN LANGUAGE AND LITERACY LEARNING-PRACTICUM II.
+EDUCATIONAL PERSPECTIVES IN LANGUAGE AND LITERACY LEARNING-PRACTICUM II.
 3 Hours.

 This practicum-based course bridges theory to practice, addressing how to support student diversity through culturally relevant and equitable teaching frameworks.
 The course will introduce strategies to support multilingual students and students experiencing reading difficulties.
 Provides opportunities to apply effective, equity-based instructional practices to classroom practice.
 Prerequisite: LIST 5316.